 Signs and Symptoms of Cancer in Pets

-Symptoms of cancer in animals are similar to those in humans.
-Some of the most common early warning signs of cancer ins pets are:
+Besides behavior changes, there are symptoms of cancer in animals that are similar to those in humans.
+Some of the most common early warning signs of cancer in pets are:

-Regularly check your pets skin for lumps and bumps.
-Check behind the ears, in the mouth and around the face.
+- Abnormal swelling that persists or continues to grow: Regularly check your pet's skin for lumps and bumps.
+Check behind the ears, in the mouth, and around the face.
 Cancer can move fast.
 If you find any abnormality, be sure to note it and measure it.
-If it changes shape and size, its time for a visit to the vet for the growth to be evaluated.
+If it changes shape and size, it's time to see the vet for the growth to be evaluated.

-If your pet has a lesion on the skin that is not going away or healing, it’s time to call the veterinarian.
+- Sores that do not heal: If your pet has a sore on the skin that is not going away or healing, it’s time to call the veterinarian.

 Cancer presents itself in our pets in subtle ways.
 We know our pets better than anyone.
-Its important to report changes to your veterinarian.
+It's important to report changes to your veterinarian.
 Just because your pet has some symptoms or is acting differently, doesn’t mean that it is cancer.
-Being aware and mindful of your pet’s health and well being is an important step in early detection and treatment of cancer.
+Being aware and mindful of your pet’s health and well-being is an important step in the early detection and treatment of cancer.